lsgd/Whatsapp_speech_to_text/speech_openai-online-api.md

 You need to pass the following additional environment variables in order to run our node service with the OpenAI online Whisper API.

 1. `SPEECH_RECOGNITION_SYSTEM = 'openai'` to tell the node service to use the OpenAI online API as backend.
+Use `openai4o` alternatively to use model GTP 4o-transcribe instead of GPT whisper.
 2. `OPENAI_API_KEY: 'my-private-key'` has the OpenAI Whisper API key.
     - You can generate an API key on https://platform.openai.com/api-keys
 3. `OPENAI_TRANSLATE_TO_ENGLISH: true` whether voice messages shall be translated to English as well.